christianparpart/klex/docs/index.md

 - Intuitive input syntax
 - Supports most features that the historic projects such as `flex` also have.
 - Outputs modern C++17 code.
+- Also outputs the token enumeration that can be used by parsers.

 klex File Syntax
 ----------------